HOW WE WORK

 Throughout this process, your inner critic will react.
 As a universally human complex of inner mechanisms that tries to ensure your survival, belonging, and success, it will be triggered as you grow.
 For many, it sounds like the voice of prudence: serious, enforcing high standards, keeping you sharp and unimpeachable.

 Yet it also keeps you exhausted, anxious, and numb.
-There is another way to lead: not driven by an internal wagging finger, but sourced from your passion, the pleasure of excellence, and what you actually care about.
+Unlike the inner critic, we will not treat you as broken.
+The work is not to fix you, but to find a different way to lead: not driven by an internal taskmaster, but sourced from your passion, the pleasure of excellence, and what you actually care about.

-In our work, we learn to recognize this coercive voice, understand what it is trying to protect, test whether its claims are true, and disengage from its command when it is no longer serving you.
+In our work, we learn to recognize this coercive voice, understand what it is trying to protect, and test whether its claims are true — not by arguing with it, but by acting against its warnings in calibrated, real-world experiments.
+When the outcome contradicts the prediction, the critic loses its authority, and you can disengage from its limiting pronouncements.

 More than once, clients have told me that this piece of the work alone freed up a deeper source of energy for their work and life.